 - Public Relations, Media, Branding and Marketing- applicable to the not for profit business environment.

 - Fundraising - including charitable sector philanthropy with professional or personal networks and ability to “open doors.”

 - Finance - including governance, risk and control, stakeholder relationship management, strategy and innovation, leadership and management, non-profit corporate reporting, financial management, audit and assurance.

 RCA Board Members meet in person approximately three times per year on weekends (typically Spring, Fall, and during the RCA National Conference in January) and at other times via conference call throughout the year.
 Board Members can also serve as liaisons to RCA Committees and Working Groups and as such, provide leadership and guidance to these Committees on an ongoing basis.

 Directors are elected for a term of two years commencing on the day immediately following the Annual Meeting.
 They may stand again for election at the end of their term.

 Directors and Officers must fulfill all requirements of the Canada Corporations Act (or its successor legislation, the Canada Not-for-Profit Corporations Act) and the Canada Revenue Agency’s requirements for Board Members of Registered Charities.

-If you meet these requirements, offer some of the key competencies of Directors of RCA, and you are interested in contributing your expertise to our progressive and innovative organization, please send a resume and statement of interest by Sunday, July 17, 2016 to Carol Hermansen, Chair, RCA Nominating Committee at the address below.
+If you meet these requirements, offer some of the key competencies and you are interested in contributing your expertise to our progressive and innovative organization, please send a resume and statement of interest by July 22nd, 2018to Andrew Lamont, Chair RCA Nominating Committee at the address below.
 Inquiries for more information about the RCA Board of Directors should also be directed to the Chair of the Nominating Committee at the address below, or to the President: firstname.lastname@example.org.